matrix-org/matrix-spec-proposals/proposals/4106-join-as-muted.md

-# MSCXXXX: Join as Muted
+# MSC4106: Join as Muted

 ## Introduction